BIOGRAPHY

 She is a contributor to the Handbook on Women and the Economy published with Oxford University Press in 2018.
-Her research has been published in journals such as the Review of Economics and Statistics, Labour Economics, Oxford Review of Economic Policy, Empirical Economics and Scandinavian Journal of Economics.
+Her research has been published in journals such as Industrial Relations, Review of Economics and Statistics, European Economic Review, Labour Economics, Oxford Review of Economic Policy, Empirical Economics and Scandinavian Journal of Economics.

 In 2020, Kunze received a 6-year grant from the Norwegian Research Council for her project titled Challenges to shaping an inclusive work-life in rapidly changing labour markets: Firms, human capital, and family policy.